AugurProject/augur-walkthrough/reporting.md

 - [ ] Binary market: Report on market by selecting an outcome and signing the transaction.
 - [ ] Categorical market: Report on market by selecting an outcome and signing the transaction.
 - [ ] Scalar market: Report on market by entering an outcome and signing the transaction.
-- [ ] Verify no REP is needed to open report.
+- [ ] Verify that you can submit a report with an account that has no REP.
 - [ ] The market should be removed from the Reporting: Markets page and move to the Reporting: Dispute page.
 It should be listed under "Upcoming Dispute Window".
 This should happen without page refresh.
 - [ ] Verify the tentative winning outcome shown on the market card on the Reporting: Dispute page is correct.